About Me

 I’m a coach, a truth-teller, and someone who’s always had a knack for seeing the thing under the thing.

-I work with thoughtful, intuitive people who’ve done the inner work, read the books, named their patterns... and still feel like something’s missing, stuck, or unspoken.
+I work with thoughtful, intuitive people.
+They’re no strangers to inner work, they’ve read the books, named their patterns... and might still feel like something’s missing, stuck, or unspoken.

 Coaching with me isn’t about advice or performance.